Cardiac electrophysiology: Action potential, automaticity and vectors

 The vector of the T-wave

 The T-wave represents the rapid repolarization phase (phase 2).
 The T-wave should be concordant with the QRS complex, meaning that it should have the same direction as the net direction of the QRS complex.
-A QRS complex which is net negative should be followed by a negative T-wave, whereas a QRS complex which is net positive should be followed by a positive T-wave.
+A QRS complex that is net negative should be followed by a negative T-wave, whereas a QRS complex that is net positive should be followed by a positive T-wave.
 If the QRS complex and T-wave have opposite directions, it is said that the T-wave is discordant (Figure 8).

 It may seem illogical that the QRS complex and the T-wave should have the same direction, given that the ion flows during de- and repolarization are opposite.
-It seems more logical that de- and repolarization should have opposite direction.
+It seems more logical that de- and repolarization should have opposite directions.
 Evidently, this is not the case because not only are the ion flows opposite, but so is the direction of the electrical vector.
 Recall that depolarization of the ventricular free wall proceeds from endocardium to epicardium.
-Repolarization, on the other hand, starts in the epicardium and is directed towards the endocardium (Figure 9).
+Repolarization, on the other hand, starts in the epicardium and is directed toward the endocardium (Figure 9).
 This is explained by the fact that epicardial cells have shorter action potentials and therefore begin repolarizing earlier than endocardial cells.
 Refer to Figure 9 for an illustrated explanation.

-To conclude, since both (1) ion flows and (2) direction of the vector are opposite during repolarization, there is no net effect on the ECG curve and the T-wave will be concordant with the QRS complex.
+To conclude, since both (1) ion flows and (2) the direction of the vector are opposite during repolarization, there is no net effect on the ECG curve and the T-wave will be concordant with the QRS complex.

 Finally, note that the P-wave and T-wave are smooth waves, whereas the QRS complex has sharp spikes.
-This is due to the fact that P- and T-waves are generated by low-frequency signals, whereas the QRS complex has much higher frequency.
+This is due to the fact that P- and T-waves are generated by low-frequency signals, whereas the QRS complex has a much higher frequency.